 These are all steps to improve operational efficiency.
 However, certain benefits may better align with current organizational priorities or the preferences of senior leadership.
 Highlighting the most relevant benefit can help your organization realize all of them.

 Building a Complete Vision to Improve Operational Efficiency

 Operational efficiencies can be improved by a variety of tools.
 From software that aids clinicians with diagnoses, to inventory management solutions, there are plenty of options that others in your organization may bring to the table.

 As Indeed suggests, sharing a full picture of a new solution’s influence can help secure buy-in.
 Don’t simply explain current problems and how the right solution can help to address them.
 Present a more comprehensive view that takes change, challenges, and hard data into account.

 Share examples of the solution’s benefits for other providers – often gathered during customer reference calls – and include metrics and data that demonstrate effectiveness.
 In essence, speaking with a similar customer or use case should reveal how long your own organization should expect to see a return on your investment.
 What internal resources are required to effectively manage the vendor relationship to compound those returns over time, and can you lean into high-touch customer service to help fill in gaps as needed?
 You should also mention potential risks and how you plan to address them.
 This can help build valuable early support.

 Improving Operational Efficiency in Utilization Management

 UM can be a major burden, driving conflict with payers and forcing staff to take on repetitive work.
-CORTEX transforms UM.
+Dragonfly transforms UM.
 It emphasizes collaboration with payers and prioritizes the most complex and revenue-sensitive patient cases.
 At the same time, it streamlines the administrative process, allowing staff to focus on more fulfilling or financially lucrative areas for their employers as well, such as discharge planning or working denials.